 Some Board Members also considered that the current allocation of £1.1 million for the Strategy might not be sufficient and requested some additional information as to how many households this budget would cater for.
-It was noted that this figure was based upon DWP guidance but that the process was still in the early stages.
+It was noted that this figure was based upon usage of DWP covid supports and guidance relating to these grants but that the process was still in the early stages.